San Diego Christian College: Tennis

 In just their first year of a program in 2015, the SDCC men's tennis team went to the NAIA National Tournament held in Mobile, Ala.
 The Hawks lost in the Quarterfinal round against eventual winner and No. 1 team Georgia Gwinnett.
 The Hawks were ranked as high as No. 8 in the NAIA Top 25 Poll during the season.

 Baseball

 In 2014, the SDCC baseball team was a finalist in the NAIA World Series after a record breaking year.
-The Hawks finished with a 42-20 overall record that included a GSAC Regular Season Championship as well as being ranked fifth in the NAIA Top 25 Poll.
+The Hawks finished with a 42–20 overall record that included a GSAC Regular Season Championship as well as being ranked fifth in the NAIA Top 25 Poll.

 Men's basketball

 Competing at that time in the NCCAA, the Hawks won the NCCAA men's basketball championship in 1990, 1997, 1998 and 2004.
 They were second in 2000, losing to Bethel by a score of 83–82.
 They finished third in 1996 and 2003.
-They also went to the 2001 NAIA final four in Men's Basketball.
+They also went to the 2001 NAIA Final Four in that sport.

 Women's basketball

 The Hawks won the NCCAA women's basketball championship in 2003.

+Volleyball

-The women's Volleyball team won the first National titles for the school in volleyball 1998, 2000 and took second in 1996 and 1999.
+The Hawks women's volleyball team won the first national titles for the school in that sport in 1998 and 2000, and took second in 1996 and 1999.